 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are a lot more costly than phone calls made at home.
+Phone calls made in jail are a lot more expensive than phone calls made at home.
 There are certain restrictions about when and how often you can use the phone, but you should keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the rules and are disciplined, phone calls might get reduced or eliminated completely.

 The Albany County Correctional Facility phone number is: (518) 487-5400